valkey-io/valkey-doc/commands/command.md

-Return an array with details about every Redis command.
+Return an array with details about every Valkey command.

 The `COMMAND` command is introspective.
 Its reply describes all commands that the server can process.
-Redis clients can call it to obtain the server's runtime capabilities during the handshake.
+Valkey clients can call it to obtain the server's runtime capabilities during the handshake.

 `COMMAND` also has several subcommands.
 Please refer to its subcommands for further details.